sort9/perpetual-thor/README.md

 An open-source computer monitoring application built with C++, Java, Python, PowerShell, and Batchfile

 # Current Features
-- Real-time automation with perpetual-bulk-collector.bat file
+- Extraction.log file is generated based on current running system processes and programs
 - C++ extraction.log file generator program
 - Java .log to .csv parser or conversion program
+- Real-time automation with perpetual-bulk-collector.bat file

 # Coming Features
 - GUI Bulk Data Analyzer that will include a panel that shows logs and allow imported data to be searchable (from local csv/log files or SQL database)